opencomputeproject/ocp-diag-core/README.md

   * Data center operations
   * RMA and reverse logistics

+### Just getting started and want to know more?

+Please checkout our [OCP Keynote presentations](./docs/ocp_presentations.md) for more information about the Test and Validation track's common diagnostic framework initiative.

 ## What problems does it address?

 * Acceleration/re-use of diagnostic development and integration efforts at all stages of the product life-cycle.